su8code/ethioclicks-javaapp/README.md

 ## General info
 An installer can either install a new program on your computer or can update a program currently on your hard drive.
 It can also update or add files to your operating system.
 Most installers can be run by simply double-clicking the installer icon and then choosing the folder you want to install the software into.
 The nice thing about installers is that they do all the work for you packaging all you source files into a single setup program and at the end decompressing the program and writing the data on the hard drive.
 Once the installer is finished, you can often use the new or updated software right away.

-Installers are used for creating, extracting, and moving all the necessary files to run a computer program this is a documentation to show how installer program is created for a java program.for demonstraion purpose we have a simple user profile viewer GUI application which is made using java Programming language, our java program it needs many other external libraries and files as well as configuration file to work properly also it includes it's own java runtime environment and it's own independently running Mysql Server, in such scenarios installer programs are very much helpful and great tools they will bundle all these files together into a single and relatively small size setup program and makes distributing your final app to your end users very easy. before proceeding to making installer for java programs the first thing we have to do is creating windows native executable .exe from the java jar program, there are many programs available to create exe but here we will use Launch4j.exe app which is Windows native executable (.exe) java application wrapper, which Offers native splash screen, application icon, search for JRE or use bundled one, feedback on startup failure, passes command line arguments... much more. after converting jar into executable .exe the next step is to add all the neccessary files, images and dependencies and libraries together with our executable exe file  and convert them into a single setup.exe program by using setup compiler program. we used Inno setup compiler for creating our installer setup.exe program .
+This is a documentation to show how installer program is created for a java program.for demonstraion purpose we have a simple user profile viewer GUI application which is made using java Programming language, our java program it needs many other external libraries and files as well as configuration file to work properly also it includes it's own java runtime environment and it's own independently running Mysql Server, in such scenarios installer programs are very much helpful and great tools they will bundle all these files together into a single and relatively small size setup program and makes distributing your final app to your end users very easy. before proceeding to making installer for java programs the first thing we have to do is creating windows native executable .exe from the java jar program, there are many programs available to create exe but here we will use Launch4j.exe app which is Windows native executable (.exe) java application wrapper, which Offers native splash screen, application icon, search for JRE or use bundled one, feedback on startup failure, passes command line arguments... much more. after converting jar into executable .exe the next step is to add all the neccessary files, images and dependencies and libraries together with our executable exe file  and convert them into a single setup.exe program by using setup compiler program. we used Inno setup compiler for creating our installer setup.exe program .
 InnoSetup is an open source compiler to create installers on windows.
 It is a free and provides a rich feature set.
 You can create professional looking installers for the end user. we will see how we are goining to create our own setup.exe from  our sample java program also these steps can be applied for any exe executables you have created by any programming language available, i will explain the basic concepts and steps involved in creating a simple setup of any exe file you want to deploy and share it to end users using installers.
 ## Technologies
-Tools and Programs  Used We Used:
+Tools and Programs  Used
+We Used:
 * Mysql Server V5.6
-     for the Database to store profile informations
+     for the Database to store each users profile data
+* Launch4j
-* Launch4j to Create windows native Executable .exe from our jar executable
+     used to Create windows native Executable .exe from our jar executable
-* Inno Setup Compiler to pack our application exe our icons configuration files as well as all the folders into a single setup program
+* Inno Setup Compiler
+     to pack our application exe our icons configuration files as well as all the folders into a single setup program
-* Microsoft Visual C++ Distrbution X64  mysql is depends on this program to work properly
+* Microsoft Visual C++ Distrbution X64
+     mysql is depends on this program to work properly

-### Creating the installer using Inno Setup involves the following two steps:
-* Create Inno Script file
-* Compile the Script file

 ## Convert jar Program to executable Windows Application